srctool/.github/profile/README.md

 Want to know more about us?

-Check out [SRC Tool on GitHub](https://github.com/srctool)  — your go-to collection of lightweight, high-performance libraries for developers. 🚀
+Check out [SRC Tool Repositorires](https://github.com/orgs/srctool/repositories)  — your go-to collection of lightweight, high-performance libraries for developers. 🚀